Denhonator/KHPCSpeedrunTools/1FMMods/readme.md

  - This feature is a little wacky so it's disabled by default

 ## FasterAnims:
-- Speeds "mini cutscenes" as well as room transitions
+- By default speeds "mini cutscenes", room transitions, and summon animations
+- If you don't want cutscenes and rooms to be sped up, replace "sceneSpeedup = true" with "sceneSpeedup = false"
-- Also speeds up summon animations.
-If you don't want that, replace "summonSpeedup = true" with "summonSpeedup = false"
+- If you don't want summons to be sped up, replace "summonSpeedup = true" with "summonSpeedup = false"
 - Default speed multiplier is 2.0, but you can change it to anything you like

 ## Autoattack: